sid288791/pgpcipher-go/README.md

-# Open PGP Cipher in python
+# Open PGP Cipher in golang

 ### Steps to run the project
 * clone project